Rickventura/ChameleonMini/README.md

     {
     }

- STEP 5: Back to ISO15693_state_machine.h declare the dereferenced functions
+ STEP 5: In ISO15693_state_machine.h declare the dereferenced functions
  =================================================
     Functions which calls are in the state machine must be decleared in order to be used by TITagitstandard.c void (*TagGetUid)(ConfigurationUidType Uid) ;